skpr/proxy-app/README.md

-Well, following the above arguments or command line flags, you can curl `http://localhost:7000` and retrieve a 404 which will use the host header as `http://localhost:7000` but will proxy through to `https://www.google.com` which does not have content for the full url `http://localhost:7000`.
+Well, following the above arguments or command line flags, you can curl `http://localhost:7000` and retrieve a 404 which will use the host header as `http://localhost:7000` but will proxy through to `https://www.google.com` .
+This endpoint does not have content for the hostname `http://localhost:7000`.

 **Example**:
 ```shell